schuyler1d/progcode-wiki/Change-Process.md

 So, now that you have the background to how we think about change, it's time to put that into practical execution.
 As mentioned, the first major step is actually understanding what you want to change or improve; perhaps there's something you used in a different group that could benefit us here, or there's an unnecessarily bureaucratic process that could be simplified.
 Once you know what it is, it's time to get buyin.
 As we operate in a "Sociocratic" model, the focus is ensuring the community and team agree of the change's viability, rather than one individual.
 Finally, once you know your idea and have gotten buyin, it's time to implement and document the change.
 We'll get even more specific for what this looks like in the next step.

 # **Process**
-*Step One;* Understand and define your change, including:
+*Step One:* Understand and define your change, including:

 * Description - what is the actual change?
 * Function - which functional area does this impact?